John-Kostick/vzome-sharing/_posts/2022-08-22-Polar-enneacon-array-08-31-29.md

  </figcaption>
 </figure>

-In the Type II arrays, the surrounding major cell chains have the centers of the cells coplanar with an origin point which is a shared polar vertex of 2 major cells.
+In this Type II array, the surrounding major cell chains have the centers of the cells coplanar with an origin point which is a shared polar vertex of 2 major cells.

 <figure style="width: 87%; margin: 5%">
  <vzome-viewer style="width: 100%; height: 60vh"